transport tanks are roto-moulded in Australia

 - The storage and handling of flammable and combustible liquids.

-safety problem with diesel storage tanks is rust, and our poly tanks
+of the major safety problems with diesel storage tanks is rust, and

 fuel storage tanks available.
 Most mining sites require a bunded

-your local distributor.
-In our experience if one dealer/distributor
+Agsafe article.
+In our experience if one dealer/distributor won't,

 However, mounting our tanks on a trailer or truck, will allow you to